What if your experience could be not only entertaining, but also have health benefits?

 In Middleton’s words:

-“Let’s innovate, be mindful of being ethical, mindful, inclusive and sustainable, let nature guide us, and think salutogenic.
-And let’s dream together: where are we going to go next?”
+“Let’s innovate, be mindful, ethical, inclusive and sustainable, let nature guide us, and think salutogenic.
+And let’s dream together: where could we go next?”
 Tom Middleton

 So next time you’re designing an experience, ask yourself: